dennislo/nodejs-vagrant/README.md

 The provisioned machine is setup with with 2GB of RAM.
 This can be  modified using the steps below:

-Open the *Vagrantfile* and edit the line from 2048 to another set te amount of RAM:
+Open the *Vagrantfile* and edit the line from 2048 to another to set RAM:
 ```
 vb.customize ["modifyvm", :id, "--memory", "2048"]
 ```